abhaysp95/vimwiki/python_ictiitk.md

 * A boolean value is either **True** or **False**.
 * Boolean values are often used to keep track of certain conditions.
 * Boolean values provide an efficient way to track the state of a program or a particular condition that is important in your program.

+# OOP

+## Class
+In OOP, you write classes that represents the real world things and situations, and you create objects based on these classes.
+When you write a class, you define a general behaviour that a whole category of obejects could have.
+You can then give some specific objects there specific behaviour also.

+Making an **Object** from a class is called `Instantiation.`